-- If multisite functionality is active, standard and alternative materials are managed for a specific planning cluster. - Alternative materials apply for production orders only, not for subcontracted purchase order. - You must distinguish the alternative materials, described in this topic, from the alternative items that you define in the Alternative Items (tcibd0505m000) session. - The cost-price calculation does not take alternative materials and use up into consideration.
-Calculations are done based on the cost of the material specified in the BOM.
+- If multisite functionality is active, standard and alternative materials are managed for a specific planning cluster. - Alternative materials apply for production orders only, not for subcontracted purchase order. - You must distinguish the alternative materials, described in this topic, from the alternative items that you define in the Alternative Items (tcibd0505m000) session. - The standard cost calculation does not take alternative materials into consideration.
+Calculations are done based on the cost of the material specified in the JSBOM.